Hong Kong IPO surge challenges New York in battle for China listings

 Big first-day gains have become a rarity in Hong Kong where a stream of Chinese state-backed IPOs failed to attract much interest, leaving mainland groups - which bankers dub "friends and family" - to take up most of the shares.

-This week, Razer Inc , backed by Intel Corp and billionaire Li Ka-shing, gained 18 percent on its Hong Kong debut, and Yixin , China's largest online car retailing platform, ended its Thursday debut up 6 percent.
+This week, Razer Inc , backed by Intel Corp and billionaire Li Ka-shing, gained 18 per cent on its Hong Kong debut, and Yixin , China's largest online car retailing platform, ended its Thursday debut up six per cent.

 Retail investors in Hong Kong have helped spur the gains, bidding for 625 times the shares initially on offer to them in China Literature's deal and 560 times for Yixin's new shares.
 Fund managers, too, sought many times the shares on offer in both.